 Ocrelizumab (Ocrevus) kills certain B cells in your blood.
 It’s approved in the United States for all forms of MS. But it's the first drug used specifically to treat the primary progressive type of MS. The National Multiple Sclerosis Society calls ocrelizumab a "game changer."
 You get it in an IV every 6 months.

-Another drug that targets B cells is waiting for approval by the FDA for relapsing MS, the most common type.
+Another drug that targets B cells has been approved by the FDA for relapsing MS, the most common type.
 Ofatumumab is already used to treat some kinds of leukemia.
 It’s a shot you give yourself once a month.

 Researchers compared ofatumumab to teriflunomide (Aubagio), a daily pill commonly used for MS. The study found that ofatumumab led to 50% fewer relapses.
 It also cut the risk of disability getting worse by about 30%.
 And it reduced the number of new MS lesions (scars).